ayusman-1005/4-DOF-Wi-Fi-Controlled-Robotic-Arm-using-ESP32/README.md

 WORKING: The python script sends data through socket, ESP32 decodes the data and controls the servo angles from the data with the help of
          ESP32 Servo library and PWM outputs.

+NOTE* :The ESP32 code also includes an LEDC-based method for controlling the servos.
+However, this approach currently does not work on ESP32 (the issue is still unresolved).
+Instead, the code uses the ESP32Servo library for reliable servo control.
+The LEDC sections are commented out and can be ignored.